ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ## Chocolatey

 I'm a bit late to the party on this one, but with recent new PC purchases I've really started to get into using [chocolatey](https://chocolatey.org/) to easily manage and install tools on my systems.
-Here's my current list of installed packages, which I get by running the choco list -lo command:
+Here's my current list of installed packages, which I get by running the `choco list -lo` command:

 ```
 7zip 19.0
 7zip.install 19.0
 adobereader 2020.006.20042
 anydvd 8.4.9.0
+autohotkey 1.1.33.09
+autohotkey.install 1.1.33.09
 chocolatey 0.10.13
 chocolatey-core.extension 1.3.3
 Cmder 1.3.11